Modeling Random Directions in 2D Simplex Data: Simulations and Results

-If we examine the fitted mean surfaces, they can be grouped into three phases: 1990-1992, 1992-2003, and 2003-2010.
-These phases correspond to the early 1990 recession, the economic boom in the 1990s, and the recovery from the dot com bubble and the subsequent housing market crash respectively.
+\textbf{Findings and interpretation} Based on the Table \ref{table:real_data_results_param_summary} and Figure \ref{fig:real_data_fitted_results_all} in the supplementary material, the fitted mean surface can be grouped into four phases: 1990-1991, 1991-1993, 1993-2003, 2003-2010.
+These phases correspond to the early 1990 recession, the transition from President George HW Bush to President Bill Clinton, the economic boom in the 1990s, and the recovery from the dot com bubble with the subsequent housing market crash respectively.
 Representative examples of each phase can be found in Figure \ref{fig:real_data_fitted_results_example}.
-As an example of the stories these surfaces can tell us, consider 2003 to 2004 and 2004 to 2005.
-The fitted mean surface as displayed in Figure \ref{fig:real_data_fitted_results_14} is an curved, half spiral increasing from $\frac{\pi}{2}$ to $\pi$ if we follow it from neighborhoods with income proportions largely below \$100,000 to neighborhoods with income proportions largely between \$100,000 and \$200,000 and then to neighborhoods with income proportions largely greater than \$200,000.
-This suggests that the income distributions for all neighborhoods are being pulled up a category in the first year of the recovery after the dot com bubble burst.
-Figure \ref{fig:real_data_fitted_results_15} demonstrates that this trend discontinues and the change becomes discrete for 2004 to 2005.
-While a subsection of neighborhoods with lower income proportions are more likely to still be pulled toward the second income category, the remainder are more likely to be pulled toward the third income category, but not as strongly.
+As an example of the stories these surfaces can tell us, consider 2005 to 2006 and 2006 to 2007.
+Like the two years before 2005, there is one surface that is an curved, half spiral increasing from $\frac{\pi}{2}$ to around $\pi$ if we follow it from neighborhoods with income proportions largely below \$100,000 to neighborhoods with income proportions largely between \$100,000 and \$200,000 and then to neighborhoods with income proportions largely greater than \$200,000.
+This suggests that for these years, the income distributions for all neighborhoods are being pulled up a category.
+However, there is another surface that while similar for neighborhoods of lower income, is centered around zero for neighborhoods with income proportions in the second and third categories.
+This suggests that there already is a push away from the third income category for these neighborhoods, two years before the housing market crash.
+Because the posterior predictive probability is similar for \textit{SvM-c} with three components and \textit{SvM-p} with three components, it is interesting to see these two aforementioned mean surfaces re-partition into three.
+As hinted by the lower half of the non-spiral surface, there is one component at either $\frac{\pi}{3}$ or $\frac{\pi}{4}$.
+This suggests a medium to semi-strong pull toward the second income category.
+Then, for the upper half of the non-spiral surface, \textit{SvM-p} takes two components.
+Interestingly enough, as seen in Figure \ref{fig:real_data_fitted_results_17_svm_p} and \ref{fig:real_data_fitted_results_17_svm_c}, the areas of high probability for \textit{SvM-p}'s two components match the third component of \textit{SvM-c} with two components.
+These two mean components are centered at roughly $\frac{4\pi}{3}$ and $\frac{5\pi}{3}$, which represent semi-strong pushes away from the second and third income categories.
+In other words, the data already suggests the potential recession that might happen in the next year.
+Finally, the spiral mean surface changes as well and adopts characteristics of the other mean surface for the third mean surface for \textit{SvM-c-3} in 2007.
+As seen in \ref{fig:real_data_fitted_results_17_svm_c}, it matches the first surface for neighborhoods with the lowest income proportions before rising rapidly to meet the other mean surface for neighborhoods with the second highest income proportions.
+It then comes back down to $\pi$, i.e. a pull toward the second income category, for neighborhoods with the highest income proportion.